cewarkentin/School_District_Analysis/README.md

 Following a report that the reading and math scores for Thomas High School ninth graders were altered, the potentially fraudulent scores were discarded (replaced with NaN) and analysis was repeated with the new dataset.

-## Analysis

-The following was delivered for analysis by the school district:
+## The following was delivered for analysis by the school district:

 ### A high-level snapshot of the district's key metrics